majaime/border-crossing-analysis/README.md

 Insight Coding Challenge:
 It is coded using IntelliJ IDEA, Ultimate 2019.2, installed on Ubuntu 14.04 LTS.
 The code starts with parsing the csv file provided so all data would be understanable for the computer for further analysis.
 Then conditional statements are passed through to fulfill the requirements as asked.
 They are also displayed on the scree.
 A "try and catch" is also added to prevent any unexpected crash.
-Due to lack of time and huge workload of my PhD studies as it is my last semester, the report creation part may not currectly work.